seqan/seqan/manual/source/Tutorial/SequenceIO.rst

 Reading Files
 -------------

-There are three use cases for reading sequences:

-#. we want to read the file **record by record**;
-#. we want to read a **batch of records** into memory, e.g. 100k records at a time;
-#. we want to read **all records** from the file into memory.

 These use cases are supported by the functions :dox:`SeqFileIn#readRecord` and :dox:`SeqFileIn#readRecords`.

 These functions are available in two variants:
 #. the first variant accepts only the sequence identifier and sequence characters, besides the :dox:`SeqFileIn` object;
 #. the second variant accepts an additional :dox:`CharString` for a PHRED base quality string.